au-williams/discord-bot/readme.md

   | `"temp_directory"`               | The directory where temporary files will be stored                                                                        | ✔        |
 </details>

-This project can be ran from CLI with [Node.js](https://nodejs.org/en) ...
+This project can run from CLI with [Node.js](https://nodejs.org/en) ...

 ```bash
 $ node index.js
 ```

-Or ran with [Docker](https://www.docker.com/) using the [Docker image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...
+Or run with [Docker](https://www.docker.com/) using the [Docker image](https://github.com/au-williams/docker-discord-bot/pkgs/container/discord-bot) ...

 ```url
 ghcr.io/au-williams/discord-bot:master
 ```

-⭐ **Docker is recommended so the bot can start automatically and recover from network issues.** ⭐
+⭐ **Docker is recommended so the bot can automatically start and recover from network issues.** ⭐

 ## Anatomy of the bot